 Wondering what to do in Plaza Grande on a day other than Sunday?
-You can visit the Fernando Garcia Ponce museum or the Centro Cultural Olimpo -where there's is even a planetarium-, both of them just a few steps from Plaza Grande.
+Right next to the park we have even more interesting activities like visiting the Merida museums.
+You can visit the Fernando Garcia Ponce museum or the Centro Cultural Olimpo, where there's is even a planetarium.

 Have you ever taken pictures in Chichen Itza?
 This is one of the main archaeological sites in the Yucatan and is less than two hours from Merida.

 It was one of the main sites for the Mayan culture and is now a World Cultural Heritage Site, as well as one of the New 7 Wonders of the World.
 Every year, Chichen Itza receives thousands of tourists from all over the world, who travel to learn more about the culture, the constructions and the mysticism that surrounds this place.

 Mexican gastronomy is considered an Intangible Heritage of Humanity and an essential part of Mexican culture.

 As mentioned in the Top 10 must-try Mexican dishes from the Yucatan Peninsula, in Merida you can try delicious dishes such as queso relleno, relleno negro, cochinita pibil, huevos motuleños, and papadzules.
 But it doesn't stop there, as you can find many exclusive restaurants with national and international food.

 Did you know that Merida, Yucatan is home to one of the largest expat communities in Mexico?
 Every year, retirees choose Merida as the place to start their new life, and many of them go into business.